 Cellular Manufacturing Systems: Recent Developments, Analysis and Case Studies – By Nova Science Publishers

 The book starts with the evolution of cellular manufacturing.
-In terms of design-related issues, it covers application of math modeling for cell formation, family and subfamily formation, production system selection, formation and evaluation of design alternatives, machine layout, dynamic cells, virtual cells, cell formation considering alternative routes, remainder cell, cell formation with product life cycle considerations, demand-variability based cell formation, layered cellular design, assembly cells, and recent Japanese approach called SERU cells.
-All types of cells, namely labor-intensive cells, machine-intensive cells and robotic cells are covered in the book.
+In terms of design-related issues, it covers the application of math modeling for cell formation, family and subfamily formation, production system selection, formation and evaluation of design alternatives, machine layout, dynamic cells, virtual cells, cell formation considering alternative routes, remainder cell, cell formation with product life cycle considerations, demand-variability based cell formation, layered cellular design, assembly cells, and recent Japanese approach called SERU cells.
+All types of cells, namely labor-intensive cells, machine-intensive cells, and robotic cells are covered in the book.

-Cases studies include the work in electromechanical assembly, bicycle manufacturing, igniter assembly system, jewelry manufacturing, and semi-conductor industry.
+Cases studies include the work in electromechanical assembly, bicycle manufacturing, igniter assembly system, jewelry manufacturing, and semiconductor industry.

-We believe that this book will be of value to students, researchers, academicians and practitioners.
+We believe that this book will be of value to students, researchers, academicians, and practitioners.